marcodpt/graph/README.md

 # graph
-A hyperapp graph component based on cytoscape.js
+A graph component based on cytoscape.js